lajhwanthi/pizza_sales_power_bi_dashboard/README.md

 ### Key Metrics and Insights
 #### A. KPIs

-   ** - Total Revenue: Overall revenue generated from pizza sales.**
+   - Total Revenue: Overall revenue generated from pizza sales.
-   ** - Average Order Value: The average value of each order placed.**
+   - Average Order Value: The average value of each order placed.
-   ** - Total Pizzas Sold: Total number of pizzas sold during the specified period.**
+   - Total Pizzas Sold: Total number of pizzas sold during the specified period.
-   ** - Total Orders: Total number of orders received by ABC Pizzas.**
+   - Total Orders: Total number of orders received by ABC Pizzas.
-   ** - Average Pizzas Per Order: The average number of pizzas included in each order.**
+   - Average Pizzas Per Order: The average number of pizzas included in each order.

 #### B. Daily Trends for Total Orders
 Insightful analysis of the daily trends in total orders received by ABC Pizzas.